4n0nymou3/cf-vless-config-builder/README_EN.md

 7. If you'd like, change the advanced JSON settings based on your needs.

-8. Select the desired countries for direct routing and the desired categories for blocking; if you'd like, also change the Best Ping test interval.
+8. Select the desired countries for direct routing and the desired categories for blocking; if you'd like, also adjust the Observatory Settings.

 9. If you want a fixed outbound IP, enter your external server's config in the Chain Proxy box.